Shikigami: Description

-Shikigami are conjured beings, made alive through a complex conjuring ceremony.
+Shikigami are conjured beings, made alive through a complex ceremony.
 Their power is connected to the spiritual force of their master, where if the invoker is well introduced and has much experience, their shiki can possess animals and even people and manipulate them, but if the invoker is careless, their shikigami may get out of control in time, gaining its own will and consciousness and can even raid its own master and kill them in revenge.
 Usually shikigami are conjured to exercise risky orders for their masters, such as spying, stealing and enemy tracking.
 Shikigami are said to be invisible most of the time, but they can be made visible by binding them into small, folded and artfully cut paper manikins.
 There are also shikigami that can show themselves as animals.

 In the Izanagi-ryū (いざなぎ流) folk religion, the most elite onmyōji could also conjure an exceptionally powerful type of shikigami called a shikiōji (式王子) to ward off disasters or demons that cause sickness.
 Regular mystics could not attempt to summon it without risking losing control of it due to its oni-like nature.

+In popular culture

+Within the realm of the manga and anime series Jujutsu Kaisen, shikigami play a pivotal role in the arsenal of jujutsu sorcerers, notably Megumi Fushiguro.
+The supernatural entities are conjured through the manipulation of cursed energy, typically facilitated by talismans and summoning magic.